sumn2u/learn-javascript/en/document-object-model/listening-of-events.md

   });
   ```

-  (See [the documentation](https://developer.mozilla.org/en-US/docs/Web/Events/resize) for advise on using this callback)

   Additionally, the `window` global defines a special event callback that occurs when the web page has finished loading.
 You can assign your own function to this callback to run code only _after_ the webpage has loaded (e.g., for scripts specified in the `<head>`):

   ```js